theodorecurtil/kafka_101/README.md

 One can see that the messages were produced to the topic and are persisted in the topic by navigating to the `Topics` tab.

 ![](./pictures/messages_produced.png)

+If you click on the `Schema` tab, you will notice that no schema is present.
+This means that the topic can contain records with different schema, like strings or json strings.
+No schema is enforced; which is obviously not a good practice in production; hence the need for the `schema-registry` container.
+But do not worry about it now, we will touch that point in our next blog post where we will be building a small producer application pushing Avro records to Kafka, with schema validation.

 ### Consume from the Topic